jasontaylordev/CleanArchitecture/README.md

 The easiest way to get started is to install the [.NET template](https://www.nuget.org/packages/Clean.Architecture.Solution.Template):
 ```
-dotnet new install Clean.Architecture.Solution.Template::8.0.0-preview.5.3
+dotnet new install Clean.Architecture.Solution.Template::8.0.0-preview.5.4
 ```

 Once installed, create a new solution using the template.
 You can choose to use Angular, React, or create a Web API-only solution.
-Specify the client framework using the `-c` or `--clientFramework` option, and provide the output directory where your project will be created.
+Specify the client framework using the `-cf` or `--client-framework` option, and provide the output directory where your project will be created.
 Here are some examples:

 To create a SPA with Angular:
 ```
-dotnet new ca-sln -c Angular --output YourProjectName
+dotnet new ca-sln --client-framework Angular --output YourProjectName
 ```

 To create a SPA with React:
 ```
-dotnet new ca-sln -c React --output YourProjectName
+dotnet new ca-sln -cf React -o YourProjectName
 ```

 To create a Web API-only solution:
 ```
-dotnet new ca-sln -c None --output YourProjectName
+dotnet new ca-sln -cf None -o YourProjectName
 ```

 The above commands will create a Single-Page Application (SPA) with Angular or React on top of ASP.NET Core, or a Web API-only solution.